kimbochen/ml_course/README.md

 This repository contains assignments for 2 machine learning courses.

+## `stanford`
-1. Professor Andrew Ng's Machine Learning Course.
-I would like to thank Professor Ng for creating such a great class and ```@dibgerge``` for converting the assignments into jupyter notebooks.
+Professor Andrew Ng's Machine Learning Course.\
+I would like to thank Professor Ng for creating such a great class and [`@dibgerge`](https://github.com/dibgerge/ml-coursera-python-assignments) for converting the assignments into jupyter notebooks.

+## `homework`
-2. Introduction to ML in my university.
+Homeworks of *Introduction to ML* course in my university.